Methane: Atmospheric methane and climate change

 Climate change can increase atmospheric methane levels by increasing methane production in natural ecosystems, forming a climate change feedback.
 Another explanation for the rise in methane emissions could be a slowdown of the chemical reaction that removes methane from the atmosphere.

+Over 100 countries have signed the Global Methane Pledge, launched in 2021, promising to cut their methane emissions by 30% by 2030.
+This could avoid 0.2 °C of warming globally by 2050, although there have been calls for higher commitments in order to reach this target.
+The International Energy Agency's 2022 report states "the most cost-effective opportunities for methane abatement are in the energy sector, especially in oil and gas operations".

 Clathrates

 Methane clathrates (also known as methane hydrates) are solid cages of water molecules that trap single molecules of methane.
 Significant reservoirs of methane clathrates have been found in arctic permafrost and along continental margins beneath the ocean floor within the gas clathrate stability zone, located at high pressures (1 to 100 MPa; lower end requires lower temperature) and low temperatures (< 15 °C; upper end requires higher pressure).
 Methane clathrates can form from biogenic methane, thermogenic methane, or a mix of the two.
 These deposits are both a potential source of methane fuel as well as a potential contributor to global warming.
 The global mass of carbon stored in gas clathrates is still uncertain and has been estimated as high as 12,500 Gt carbon and as low as 500 Gt carbon.
-The estimate has declined over time with a most recent estimate of ~1800 Gt carbon.
+The estimate has declined over time with a most recent estimate of ≈1800 Gt carbon.
 A large part of this uncertainty is due to our knowledge gap in sources and sinks of methane and the distribution of methane clathrates at the global scale.
 For example, a source of methane was discovered relatively recently in an ultraslow spreading ridge in the Arctic.
 Some climate models suggest that today's methane emission regime from the ocean floor is potentially similar to that during the period of the Paleocene–Eocene Thermal Maximum (PETM) around 55.5 million years ago, although there are no data indicating that methane from clathrate dissociation currently reaches the atmosphere.
 Arctic methane release from permafrost and seafloor methane clathrates is a potential consequence and further cause of global warming; this is known as the clathrate gun hypothesis.
 Data from 2016 indicate that Arctic permafrost thaws faster than predicted.